Prevarication by Proximity: How Craft Imagery Shapes the BetterSax Ligature Narrative

 The Power of Implication in Musical Gear Marketing

-Jay Metcalf never explicitly claims that the retail BetterSax ligature is hand‑hammered by Jessen, made in Denmark, or produced using the analog methods shown on screen.
+Jay Metcalf never explicitly claims that the retail BetterSax ligature is hand hammered by Jessen, made in Denmark, or produced using the analog methods shown on screen.
 Instead, the video places artisanal craft adjacent to the commercial product.

+This creates what I am calling prevarication by proximity.
+The craft is real.
+The maker is real.
+The process is real.
 But the viewer is encouraged, through sequencing, framing, and omission, to assume the retail ligature shares this origin story.
 This is not deception by falsehood.
 It is deception by implication, which is a softer but equally effective form of narrative shaping.

 Price as a Truth Serum: What a $70 Ligature Can and Cannot Be

-Terms like analog, old school, minimalist, and hand‑built function here as aesthetic signals, not technical descriptions.
+Terms like analog, old school, minimalist, and hand built function here as aesthetic signals, not technical descriptions.
 They evoke authenticity, tradition, lineage, and boutique craftsmanship.
-These are powerful triggers in the jazz community where gear identity often carries emotional weight.
+These are powerful triggers in the jazz community, where gear identity often carries emotional weight.

 Why Transparency Matters in the Saxophone Community